ecopsychologer/ios-rpg-tool/README.md

 - **Interactive challenges**: skill checks, traps, and fate-style questions, each stored as records.
 - **Table engine**: JSON-defined tables with deterministic rolls and action scripts.
 - **Event logs**: stored roll results and entity changes so sessions can be replayed.
+- **SRD conditions**: condition list and details parsed and available in SRD Library + character sheet pickers.

 ### Modules in the App
 - **Solo Scenes**: the main scene loop and conversation interface.